w3f/Grants-Program/Web_3_Security_Alliance.md

 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
 - An indication of why your team is interested in creating this project.

+The Web3 Security Alliance was created to add tactical and practical value to decentralised security.

+The Alliance is a social coordination layer that sits above its stakeholders (decentralised protocols, security professionals, ethical hackers and bag holders) with the purpose of incentivising & protecting honest actors within the ecosystem.
+The Alliance is a common good infrastructure that anticipates the expansion of attack vectors to be brought about by cross-chain composability and plans accordingly

-The Whitehat Safe Harbour Constitution came about in our attempt to create a unifying body that advocates on behalf of ethical hackers across chains and counters downside risk and asymmetry associated with this important work.
+The Alliance's signature project, the Whitehat Safe Harbour Constitution came about in our attempt to create a unifying body that advocates on behalf of ethical hackers across chains and counters downside risk and asymmetry associated with this important work.

-“Downside,” meaning unfair or unintended liability.
-“Asymmetry,” meaning black hats have a disproportionate effect on the system because they only need to find one exploit, once,  whilst a protocol or ethical researcher has to defend against all of them, always, to be considered a success.
+“Downside risk” in the above meaning unfair or unintended liability; “asymmetry” meaning black hats have a disproportionate effect on the system because they only need to find one exploit, once,  whilst a protocol or ethical researcher has to defend against all of them, always, to be considered a success.
 Thus, we need to empower white hats and give them more leverage.

-The Web3 Security Alliance is a social coordination layer that sits above its stakeholders (decentralised protocols, security professionals, ethical hackers and bag holders) with the purpose of incentivising & protecting honest actors within the ecosystem.
-The Alliance is a common good infrastructure that anticipates the expansion of attack vectors to be brought about by cross-chain composability and plans accordingly.

-The Alliance's goals are to add tactical and practical value to decentralised security.

 ### Project Details